TABLE OF CONTENTS

 These paid ads can also be set to show in a specific area or particular format within the app such as Stories Ads, Photo Ads, Video Ads, Carousel Ads, Collection Ads, or ads in the Explore section.

-You can set the budget, control how long the ad will run for, and analyze the results to make improvements in the future.
+You can set the budget, control how long the ad will run, and analyze the results to make improvements in the future.
 Ad results will aid you in optimizing your conversion rate for Instagram shopping and potentially other social media platforms.

 Another popular method for generating sales and brand awareness is through influencers on the app.
 But what is influencer marketing?